Poznań Army

 A monument to Poznań army in Poznań.

-Army Poznań (Armia Poznań), led by Major General Tadeusz Kutrzeba, was one of the Polish Armies during the Invasion of Poland in 1939.
+Army Poznań (Armia Poznań), led by Major General Tadeusz Kutrzeba, was one of the Polish Armies during the Invasion of Poland in 1939 in the beginning of World War II.

 Tasks

 Forces as of 31 August and German plan of attack.

 Forces as of 14 September with troop movements up to this date.